hipay/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 HiPay.
 HiPay has made every effort to ensure the accuracy of this material.

-**TECHNICAL SUPPORT** If you need any complementary information concerning the technical implementation of HiPay Fullservice TPP don’t hesitate to go to our support center ([*http://help.hipay.com*](http://help.hipay.com)) or contact our Technical Support team:
+**TECHNICAL SUPPORT** If you need any complementary information concerning the technical implementation of HiPay Enterprise TPP don’t hesitate to go to our support center ([*http://help.hipay.com*](http://help.hipay.com)) or contact our Technical Support team:

 - Email: support.tpp@hipay.com
 - Telephone: +33 (0)1 53 44 15 07